Jay Fisher - World Class Knifemaker

 Why choose a tension fit sheath or locking sheath?
 The comparisons and reasons are below:

 Important: the wearer must visually check or tug on knife handle to make sure that the knife is locked into the sheath, every time it is used.
 Unlike a tension fit sheath where the knife is squeezed as it is inserted and has a wide range of depth that can secure the knife, my locking knife sheaths have an exact and specific point at which the mechanism clicks into locked position.
 Once locked, the knife cannot be removed until unlocked.
-So, while locking the knife in the sheath takes a momentary glimpse, once you know it's locked, you can forget about it.
+So, while locking the knife in the sheath takes a momentary glimpse or a tug, and once you know it's locked, you can forget about it.
 This prevents concern, worry, or "touch-checking" to make sure your knife is where it's supposed to be.
 If you've carried a knife (or other necessary implement or weapon) this way, you will appreciate the elimination of that nagging need to make sure things are where they are supposed to be.

 Details about the mechanism: I've removed the close-up pictures of the mechanism and the description, after I noticed that several foreign web sites were posting my pictures of how it worked.
 These guys can't come up with an original idea, so they're trying to steal mine.
 This also brings up an addition and curious benefit of my locking combat sheath.
-When I first hand a knife in lock-sheath combo to someone who is new to this device, they fumble, tug, press on the wrong area, and are confused by the mechanism and how it works.
+When I first pass a knife in lock-sheath combo to someone who is new to this device, they fumble, tug, press on the wrong area, and are confused by the mechanism and how it works.
 Because the mechanism is unique and original, the knife owner must familiarize himself with it.
-This takes about five minutes to understand just how it works.
+This takes a few minutes to understand just how it works.
 Several of my military clients reminded me that the moment of confusion in a combat situation may be exactly what prevents an enemy or attacker from grabbing your knife from your sheath, and using it against you!
 So I think its doubly responsible to remove the particulars of the mechanism and how it works in great detail from the public part of my web site.
 If you purchase one of my knives with this mechanism, you'll get complete instructions and details of its operation.

 Often, a client will ask for additional options for the locking combat sheath, most often in the way that the sheath is worn or how it attaches to the gear, belt, or body.
 I’ve done several different things with the sheath mounting methods, but I have stayed away from too many devices, because they create stand-offs.
 Stand-off devices make the knife sheath stick out from the body even more, and that can allow the knife and sheath to hang up, snag on objects, interfere with movement in close areas (like onboard aircraft, ship, or within structures during sweeps) and be an extra source of concern the wearer doesn’t need at a critical time.